nsobczak/Lyssa-s-Odyssey/README.md

 ![Canyon_editor_fox](Media/Canyon_editor_fox2_1791x606.PNG)

-Top down view, 2D gameplay

 Lyssa's odyssey

-Still in development
-Only gameplay at the moment (no art/sound/story/menus)

 Find your way to the exit.
 Defend yourself by reflecting foe's projectiles.
 Projectiles are reused.

-Move character with arrows or wasd keys.
-Move spirit with mouse.
+Move character with wasd keys or left joystick.
+Move spirit with mouse or right joystick.

+Top down view, 2D gameplay but 3D assets.

 ## 1.Gameplay